A software interface that provides instant control of Eos parameters

 • Do a factory reset of the MFT:

-With the Fighter Utility, go to Tools / Midifighter / Factory Reset.
+With the Midifighter Utility, go to Tools / Midifighter / Factory Reset.

 • Load an alternative factory firmware:

-With the Fighter Utility, go to Tools / Midifighter / Load Factory Firmware and try one of the four suggested firmware.
+With the Midifighter Utility, go to Tools / Midifighter / Load Factory Firmware and try one of the four suggested firmware.

 • Reload the configuration file.